flakshack/SysAdminBoard/README.md

 ##Change Log
+2015-02-08
+* New HTML pages to graph data normally handled by Statusboard iPad app using Chartjs.
+* Updated HTML to use a shared CSS file.
+* Updated HTML to move to jquery 2.
+* New VNX Storage Pool IOPS data generator.
+* New HTML weather gadget.
+* New HTML clock gadget.
+* New HTML twitter gadget.
+* New Dashboard.html file that will load other pages in an iFrame.
+* Updated javascript error handling.
+Other minor javascript tweaks.

 2014-09-09
 * Credentials are now stored in a single file.
 * Webserver.py has been simplified to avoid repeated code.